Floydlang/floyd/Notes/Floyd script -- next features.md

 # LOOPS AND CONDITIONS

-The foreach uses the seq-protocol to process all items in a seq, one by one.
+x = foreach(seq) { statements } process all items in a seq, one by one.
+Execution order undefined.

-r = map -- process sequence of elements one at a time, return new collection with equal number of elements. r = filter -- process sequence of elements one at a time, return subset of those elements in new collection r = reduce -- process sequence of elements one at a time, aggregate value value E. r = find1() returns key of an element in a collection r = findall() returns key of each element that matches expression.
+collection = map(e2 = expr(e), seq) - process sequence of elements one at a time, return new collection with equal number of elements.

+collection = filter(bool expr, seq) -- process sequence of elements one at a time, return subset of those elements in new collection

+collection = reduce(expr, v0, seq) -- process sequence of elements one at a time, aggregate value v0.

+index = find1(e, vector) returns key of an element in a collection index = find1(bool expr, vector) returns key of an element in a collection

+key = find1(value, dict) returns key of an element in a collection key = find1(bool expr, dict) returns key of an element in a collection

+[index] = findall(e, vector) returns key of each element that matches expression.
+[index] = findall(bool expr, vector) returns key of each element that matches expression.

 r = foreach() process sequence of elements one at a time. ???
 Where to store result?

+for(;;){ statements }		--- mutable C-style for loop.
+Not recommended. while(expr){ statements }	--- Not supported, use for loop instead.

+Q: Can for loop evaluate condition once and convert to a count?
+	Loop over a fixed number (int) of elements, calculated before loop.
+	Loop over a sequence.
+	Loop while expression is true.

 Loop over collection or seq: